conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 ### Create an ACL Admin Local Service Account

 In order to give ACLs to your application, we recommend you define an **ACL admin service account**, that will be able to **manage the ACLs of the other service accounts**.
-This service account must be defined in the Gateway configuration by the environment variable **`GATEWAY_SUPER_USERS`**.
+This service account must be defined in the Gateway configuration by the environment variable **`GATEWAY_SUPER_USERS`**, in the case of the `passthrough` Virtual Cluster.
 In our case, we will call this service account `local-acl-admin`.

 Now we're back to the [creation of a local service account](#create-a-local-service-account), but this time we will create an ACL admin service account named `local-acl-admin`.